NicolasGuilloux/elm-workshop/docs/First_Steps.md

 ### Subscriptions

 You can notice that there is something called subscriptions.
 This is useful to get data from the outside world and trigger an update cycle.

-We will not use it for this Dashboard and should be avoided in general because it can be a side effect.
+When creating a subscription, Elm expsoes functions called ports that is accessible from the outside world (the Javascript).
+When called, it triggers an update cycle with the message attach to this port.

+We will not use any subscription in this Dashboard.
+That is why in the `main` function, you can find that we do nothing: `subscriptions = \_ -> Sub.none`.

 ### Summary